MihaiDavid05/COVID-Impact-Visualizer/process_book.md

 - [European Flights by Eurocontrol](https://github.com/rfordatascience/tidytuesday/tree/master/data/2022/2022-07-12)
 - [Impact of Covid-19 on Employment by ILOSTAT](https://www.kaggle.com/datasets/vineethakkinapalli/impact-of-covid19-on-employment-ilostat)

 We have conducted an initial exploratory data analysis of the datasets and have found them to be of high quality.
-However, the [Data on COVID-19 (coronavirus) by Our World in Data](https://github.com/owid/covid-19-data/tree/master/public/data) dataset does not fully reflect reality, because of the way cases and deaths are reported by each country (e.g., "`new_cases` - In rare cases where our source reports a negative daily change due to a data correction, we set this metric to NA").
+However, the [Data on COVID-19 (coronavirus) by Our World in Data](https://github.com/owid/covid-19-data/tree/master/public/data) dataset does not fully reflect reality, because of the way cases and deaths are reported by each country (e.g., "new_cases" - In rare cases where our source reports a negative daily change due to a data correction, we set this metric to NA").

 To further enhance our analysis, we will utilize two additional datasets for the enrichment (e.g., getting airport latitude and longitude, map borders and coutries' flags).
 - [IATA/ICAO List by IP2Location](https://github.com/ip2location/ip2location-iata-icao)